Veronika Walker founded Moments That Matter from lived experience.

 Gold-colored text in a stylized font that reads "The Golden Glove"

-Impact is delivered through:
+Impact is created through:

-• Structured fundraising campaigns with clear outcomes
+• Targeted fundraising initiatives with clear outcomes

 • Long-term charity and institutional partnerships